ZhgChg.Li

 case .default:

-// Simulating default situation with these handlers
+// Simulate default case with these handlers

 let deplinkManagerNavigationActionHandler = DeeplinkManagerNavigationActionHandler()